 Daniel R. Bryer is counsel for Allstate Insurance Company, in Northbrook.
 Mr. Bryer received his B.A. from Indiana University, his J.D. magna cum laude from The John Marshall Law School, and his LL.M. degree in Business Law from Loyola University Chicago School of Law.

-Kenneth R. Dolin is a Partner at Seyfarth Shaw LLP in Chicago, where he concentrates his practice in labor and employment law.
-He was named in Best Lawyers in America from 2011 through 2019 and was listed in Chambers USA: America’s Leading Business Lawyers, Labor & Employment in Illinois.
-He is also a Fellow in the College of Labor and Employment Lawyers.
-Mr. Dolin received his B.A. with honors from the University of Wisconsin, his J.D. cum laude from the University of Illinois, his M.I.L.R. from Cornell University, and his LL.M. in Labor Law from New York University.
+Kenneth R. Dolin is a Partner at Seyfarth Shaw LLP in Chicago, where he concentrates in labor relations and employment law.
+He is a member of The College of Labor and Employment Lawyers, and he has authored several pieces on labor law, including for The National Law Journal.
+Mr. Dolin received his B.A. with honors from the University of Wisconsin, his J.D. with honors from the University of Illinois College of Law, his MiLR Fellowship from Cornell University ILR School, and his LL.M. from New York University School of Law.

 Jeremy M. Downs is a Principal at Goldberg Kohn Ltd., in Chicago, where he focuses on bankruptcy and creditors’ rights.
 He has been named by Chambers USA as a Leading Lawyer in the United States in Bankruptcy/Restructuring since 2010.
 Mr. Downs received his A.B. in government cum laude from Harvard University and his J.D. from Northwestern University Pritzker School of Law.